Indigenous Art Program 2019 artists and artworks

 Inspired by the immediate environment, Tamika's practice focuses on minute areas of natural flora within urban ecosystems.
 From these observations and through a strong print aesthetic, Tamika creates a diverse range of organic patterns and forms.
 The physicality of carving linocut, a method where the process becomes meditative and immersive.
 Her passion towards printmaking and an understanding of her heritage has encouraged her to explore expression through carved line as a way to represent story, place, memories and relationships.

-See Tamika's artwork in Edison Lane.
+Tamika's artwork was displayed in Edison Lane.

 Kane Brunjes is a murri man from Murgon practicing in both public and gallery realms.
 Through his art practice, he aims to solidify and represent a visual portrayal of how he views and reacts to the environment surrounding him.
 Continuing from a rich history of culture, he paints a contemporary reimagined vision through a unique and stylised arrangement of dots, lines and patterns.